james-york/11ty-site/src/posts/2023-06-28-playgrounds-vs-games.md

 So, we "play" a lot.

 The class is very **dogme**[^1] in nature.
 Very _emergent_.
 We start talking, and see where things go.
-Topics cover things I'm interested in - education, games, the connection between games and education... and we inevitably talk about things related to the university, and their lives.
+Topics cover things *they* are interested in, and *I'm* interested in - education, part-time jobs, English culture, our histories, the university, their lives, games, the connection between games and education...

 I told them that I get excited for teaching without a safety net.
 Without knowing fully where it is going to go when I start.
 An approach of just seeing what happens, reacting and teaching in response to their needs.
 I also told them that at the same time I question myself -- should I have a solid curriculum of goals for each class accumulating in a test that assesses their knowledge?
 Should I have something more... "traditional?"